 Payment Plan: Between September and January, we offer an optional monthly payment plan that allows you to divide your camper fee balance (not applicable for camper spending money) up into monthly payments.
 Payments are run on the last business day of every month.

-Cancellations & Refunds: In cases where a camper’s registration is canceled for medical reasons (upon a doctor’s order), the deposit, less an administrative fee of $40, will be refunded.
+Cancellations & Refunds: In cases where a camper’s registration is canceled for medical reasons (upon a doctor’s order or for a communicable illness), the deposit, less an administrative fee of $40, will be refunded if the camper can not be accommodated in a subsequent week of camp.
 No deductions or refunds will be given for late arrivals or early departures.

 Campers who cancel prior to May 1 will be refunded any camper fee amount paid over and above the deposit.
-Campers who cancel after May 1, but at least two weeks prior to the start of their camp session, will be refunded half of the camper fee if the camper’s account was paid in full at the time of cancellation and we are able to fill their space from the waiting list.
-For campers cancelling during this time frame whose accounts are not paid in full, the amount of a partial refund, if we are able to fill their space from the waiting list, will be at the discretion of the camp staff.
+Campers who cancel after May 1 but at least two weeks prior to the start of the camp session will be refunded half of the camper fee if the camper’s account was paid in full at the time of cancellation AND we are able to fill their space from the waiting list.
+For campers cancelling during this time frame whose accounts are not paid in full, the amount of a partial refund (if we are able to fill their space from the waiting list) will be at the discretion of the camp staff.
 Campers who cancel within two weeks of the start of their camp session will forfeit all fees paid and will not receive a refund.

 Frontier Camp reserves the right to dismiss any camper whose behavior is detrimental or harmful to self, other campers, or camp staff.
 Campers sent home for disciplinary reasons will not receive a refund and may be ineligible to return for future summers.